Soum-ik/Soum-ik/README.md

 <br/>
 <p align="center">

-<marquee align="left">A passionate frontend developer from Bangladesh</marquee>
+<marquee align="left">A passionate frontend developer from Sylhet, Bangladesh</marquee>
 <br/>
-<p align="left">Hi, I am Soumik.
-I am an experienced front-end web developer.
-I have worked in multiple technologies to build websites and web applications.
-For me as a professional web developer, learning new technologies on the web is my passion.
-Right now, I am working as a MERN.
-Just to inform you, JavaScript is my love.
-I love to code in JavaScript and build projects in JavaScript.
+<p align="left">Hi, I am Soumik Sarkar, a junior full-stack developer with expertise in JavaScript.
+Currently, I am working on **MERN** stack and** Next.js.** My journey started in July 2022 and it's been a long process, but I have been practicing by myself.
+The last 10 months have been crazy for me as I explored various experiences, contributed to various open-source projects, and played different roles on different projects.
+It was really helpful in upgrading myself.
+I am currently working on a database using the Prisma framework, along with the MERN stack and Next.js.
 <p/>
 </p>